plumpmonkey/SCN_MQTT/README.md

 # SCN Traffic Analysis Lab - MQTT
 ## Quick Start Guide

-Please see the `Week 1-3 Traffic Analysis Lab - MQTT` lab worksheet on Blackboardfor detailed instructions on setting up and using the lab environment.
+Please see the `Week 1-3 Traffic Analysis Lab - MQTT` lab worksheet on Blackboard for detailed instructions on setting up and using the lab environment.

 ## Setup